 Speaking of food, food is a big part of traveling as it has a way of bringing out the good memories associated with a place that had captured your heart.
 It can often be the reason you visit a place multiple times or can inspire you to go to a place you haven’t heard of before.

 In this post, I want to share a few of my favorite International dishes that I came across while traveling and love to cook at home from time to time.
 I will add simple recipes for you guys to try at home which will transport you to that place with just a bite.

 Mauritius holds a special place in my heart as it is where my husband and I went for our honeymoon.
 I can still vividly remember all the incredible places we visited on the island and the food is just to die for (we both love to eat seafood).

-China, Europe, and India have a huge influence on the cuisine of Mauritius.
-Most of the dishes and culinary practices are inspired by the former slaves, Indian workers and Chinese migrants arriving during the 19th century.
+Mauritian cuisine is heavily influenced by Chinese, European, and Indian flavors.
+Most of the dishes and culinary practices are inspired by the former slaves, Indian workers, and Chinese migrants arriving during the 19th century.

 Rougaille – a rich tomato-based dish is one of the classic Mauritian dishes that everyone on the island loves.
 Since this recipe is passed down from generation to generation, there are quite a few variations of spices involved and every person adds their own touch to the recipe.